 pwd Supplies the name of the current directory.
 While logged in, the user is always "in" a directory.
-The default initial directory is the user's home directory: /home/ <username></username> ls [options] directory_name Lists the files and directories within directory_name.
-Some useful options are -l for more detailed output and -a which shows hidden system files. cd directory_name Changes the directory to the one specified. cat file_name Prints the contents of file_name to the screen.
+The default initial directory is the user's home directory: /home/<username> ls [options] Lists the files and directories within directory_name.
+Some useful directory_name options are -l for more detailed output and -a which shows hidden system files.

+Changes the directory to the one specified. cd directory_name cat file name Prints the contents of file name to the screen.